0nix/ggj21/twine/scriptstuff.md

 "Well that's dandy."
 Lietzka says.
 This is the first time you have observed her smile since coming across her dossier and surveillance started.
 "I guess you and that Gerhart made like thieves with the production numbers, if they're so good they're giving off holidays like they were bargains."
 She comments. <- Lying about meeting production quotas is a serious offense and classifed as a cause for sedition accusations.
 However, the investigation to prove subversion to the state through industry will not suffice the needs of the surveillance investigation.

 "For once, woud it kill you to be happy for me Nadine?"
-Hassel says angrily.
-"We have our numbers, everyone at the factory gets a new thing to put on their tables, and for once we're producing what we actually need to produce instead of brand new chips just sitting in warehouses where they won't go anywhere.
+Hassel says, with a tinge of annoyance.
+"We have our numbers, everyone at the factory gets a new thing to put on their tables, and for once we're producing what we actually need to produce instead of brand new boards just sitting in warehouses where they won't go anywhere.
+Hon-hon-honestly, it frustrates me to no end seeing something I worked so hard on sit there doing... nothing.
 If there is a surplus of demand, then the market will adjust if it can't go anywhere."

 Leitzka smirks.
 "I see you've been reading lover-boy."

 Hassel chuckles.
-"Hey, it doesn't hurt to take a leaf from the West's handbook every now and then."
+"Hey, it doesn't hurt to take a leaf from their book every now and then."

 Leitzka laughs lightly at that remark.